TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 Set the link via JavaScript
 ---------------------------

-When the button in the rendered form is clicked to set a link a custom JavaScript class interprets the form data and creates the link to be stored:
+When the button in the rendered form is clicked to set a link, a custom JavaScript class interprets the form data and creates the link to be stored:

 ..  todo: Configure code snippet tool to remove or shorten the license comment here